 Finally, is the Côtes.
 These are smaller regions around the outside of the communes of St.Émilion, Pomerol, Fronsac and Canon-Fronsac.
 They do feature some of the oldest vineyards in the region, which can be dates back to Roman times, when passing legions brought viticulture to the area.
 Fertile soil and amiable conditions lead to a large amount of high yield wines being produced here.

 Now that you’ve got a handle on the regions, there’s one final thing to learn, if you’re to decipher a dusty bottle of a fancy Bordeaux red.
 These are the classifications.
 If ever there is a rabbit hole to go down and confuse yourself, it’s here.
 The classifications can vary from region to region within Bordeaux.
-Even the terms themself can vary – Grand Cru may mean one thing in one region, another in another, then nothing at all in another!
+Even the interpretation of the terms can vary – Grand Cru may mean one thing in one region, another in another, then nothing at all in another!

 The classifications are based on the estate that owns the land, rather than somewhere like Bourguignons where it’s based on the land itself.
 This means it’s a politically charged and financially costly event when classifications change.
 In 2012 a property jumped from Grand Cru, to Premier Grand Cru Classé B and overnight, the value of the property was ten times the amount it was previously (MacNeil 149).